NOAA-OWP/inundation-mapping/README.md

 ### Accessing Data using the AWS CLI

-This S3 Bucket (`s3://noaa-nws-owp-fim`) is set up as a "Requester Pays" bucket.
-Read more about what that means [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html).
-If you are using compute resources in the same region as the S3 Bucket, then there is no cost.
+This S3 Bucket (`s3://noaa-nws-owp-fim`) is set to avoid having AWS credentials loaded.
+Read more about the use of the `--no-sign-request` [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html#:~:text=%2D%2Dno%2Dsign%2Drequest,prevents%20credentials%20from%20being%20loaded.).
+There should be no cost associated with using this S3 Bucket.

 ### Examples